gorilla-devs/GDLauncher-Carbon/apps/website/src/content/docs/installation.md

 ## Linux

 To install GDLauncher for linux you just have to head over to our landing page and press download.
-You'll then download the appimage and run it normally.
+You'll then download the AppImage and run it normally.